RH-Adv1c3/NOCUtils/README.md

 # NOCUtils
-NOC Minecraft Network Util Plugin for 1.6.4
+NOC Minecraft Network Util Plugin for 1.6.4d

-Copied over from our older Tekkit Utils Plugin which we made for our patched tekkit 1.2.9g
+Copied over from our older Tekkit Utils Plugin which we made for our patched Tekkit 1.2.9g This is a very simple plugin and mainly made for our build.

 Commands:
 - /tableflip
 - /unflip
 - /shrug